 - Avoid nicotine

-If you are still experiencing aches and pains, contact us to visit a local Foothills clinic to have a licensed physical therapist help determine the cause of your discomfort and recommend the best sleeping position for you.
+If you are still experiencing aches and pains, contact us to visit a local Foothills clinic near you to have a licensed physical therapist help determine the cause of your discomfort and recommend the best sleeping position for you.